gregwebs/ParseHelp.hs/README.md

 [Spitting out help](https://github.com/gregwebs/ParseHelp.hs/blob/master/test/Help.hs#L41)
 will be improved in the future.

+# Status

+Alpha quality.
+This project needs some more effort to take it to the next level.
-I wouldn't be suprised if the parser is more fragile than you would like.
-Let me know.
+The parser is more fragile than you would like and features are missing.